dhis2/dhis2-java-client/README.md

-# dhis2-java-client
+# DHIS 2 Java Client

 DHIS 2 API client for Java and Spring.
+The client allows you to create, update and retrieve information from DHIS 2.

 ### Getting started